ertan-somundzhu/text-to-sentiment-clf/README.md

 P.S.
-You could use the code, but the traing data isn't mine, so you'll have to look up licences of these datasets.
+You could use the code, but the training data isn't mine, so you'll have to look up licences of these datasets.